-After we build a prediction model using your historical test results, you’ll use our plugins to integrate your test runner with Launchable’s prediction APIs for real-time predictions based on the code changes being tested.
+After we build a prediction model using your historical test results, you’ll use our CLI to integrate your test runner with Launchable’s prediction APIs for real-time predictions based on the code changes being tested.

 How long it takes to train a model is really a function of the volume of test sessions you are executing in a given time frame, so we need to learn about your specific environment and use cases before we can make an estimation.

 That said, with most enterprise software development teams we’ve been talking to, 4-12 weeks seem to be good baseline estimate to produce a sizable impact.
-As an example, we used three months of data to create the Spark model.

 The flaky tests are the ones that fail, so you’ll continue to see them run.
 Launchable doesn’t make them better or worse.

 Launchable won’t stop the test execution after the first failure has been found, but some CI tools and test runners can be configured to do this if desired.